 Spring Twenty twenty one was slow to get going but eventually, we saw some good weather.
 I did a bit of pottering about and tidying, still not sure what I was doing and without a plan of action.

 The twigs seemed to be in good nick, they were upright and I’m sure getting ever so slightly bigger every time I went there.
 It was still quite cold and nothing had arrived in the post so I hadn’t planted much still.

 The pandemic had disrupted the supply chain as there were limited staff to prepare and deliver the items in the prompt fashion we had grown accustomed to.
-As I hadn’t planted any seeds, I was dependent on these plants arriving or I had to keep going to the expensive garden centre; at least they were always open.
+As I hadn’t planted any seeds, I was dependent don’t these plants arriving or I had to keep going to the expensive garden centre; at least they were always open.

 I toddled across the road and found some pak choi, carrots and sprouting broccoli seedlings and planted them into the ground.
 Once again hope set in and I dreamed about eating my veg.

 Now came a dilemma and one which is always going to be an issue.
-We like travelling and by April, Lockdown II restrictions were being eased and although we still couldn’t go abroad, we decided to have a little UK trip, packing my masks along with our regular holiday stuff.
+We like travelling and by April, Lockdown II restrictions were being eased and although we still couldn’t go abroad we decided to have a little UK trip, Packing my masks along with our regular holiday stuff.
 We went away for 10 days and there was a mini heatwave while we were away and a few things got a bit shrivelled.

 Most of my plants are still there so I remain optimistic.
 Hopefully, I can nurse everything along.

 Let’s see what summer brings.